On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: The -coisotropic gamma-coisotropic subsets in a symplectic manifold: definitions and first properties

 We denote by $\mathcal L_\gamma(M, \omega)$ the set of images of smooth Lagrangians by elements of $ \mathcal {H}_\gamma (M, \omega)$ and by $\mathcal S_{2}(M, \omega)$ the set of images of symplectic submanifolds (not necessarily closed) of codimension greater or equal to $2$ by elements of $ \mathcal {H}_\gamma (M, \omega)$.
 Note that these are subsets (and even topological submanifolds) of $M$, which is not the case for elements in $\widehat {{\LL}} (M,\omega)$.

-The following is quite easy: \begin{prop} We have the following properties \begin{enumerate} \item Being $\gamma$-coisotropic is invariant by $ \mathcal {H}_\gamma (M, \omega)$, hence by ${Homeo} (M, \omega)$ (and also by conformally symplectic homeomorphisms). \item Being $\gamma$-coisotropic is a {\bf local property} in $M$.
-It only depends on a neighbourhood of $V$ in $(M, \omega)$. \item If $X,Y$ are $\gamma$-coisotropic then $X\cup Y$ is $\gamma$-coisotropic. \item $\gamma$-coisotropic implies locally rigid (in the sense of \cite{Usher}). \item Being $\gamma$-coisotropic is {\bf locally hereditary} in the following sense : if through every point $x \in V$ there is a $\gamma$-coisotropic submanifold $V_x\subset V$, then $V$ is $\gamma$-coisotropic.
-In particular if through any point of $V$ there is a Lagrangian germ, then $V$ is $\gamma$-coisotropic.
+The following is quite easy: \begin{prop} We have the following properties \begin{enumerate} \item Being $\gamma$-coisotropic is invariant by $ \mathcal {H}_\gamma (M, \omega)$, hence by ${\Homeo} (M, \omega)$ (and also by conformally symplectic homeomorphisms). \item Being $\gamma$-coisotropic is a {\bf local property} in $M$.
+It only depends on a neighbourhood of $V$ in $(M, \omega)$. \item If $X,Y$ are $\gamma$-coisotropic then $X\cup Y$ is $\gamma$-coisotropic. \item $\gamma$-coisotropic implies locally rigid (in the sense of \cite{Usher}). \item Being $\gamma$-coisotropic is {\bf locally hereditary} in the following sense : if through every point $x \in V$ there is a $\gamma$-coisotropic subset $V_x\subset V$ containing $x$, then $V$ is $\gamma$-coisotropic.
+In particular if through any point of $V$ there is a coisotropic or a local Lagrangian submanifold, then $V$ is $\gamma$-coisotropic.
 If any point in $V$ has a neighbourhood contained in an element of $\mathcal S_2(M, \omega)$ then $V$ is non-$\gamma$-coisotropic.

-\end{enumerate} \end{prop} \begin{proof} The first two statements as well as the third are obvious from the definition.
-The fifth follows immediately from the inequality $\gamma \leq d_H$ between Hofer distance and spectral norm.
-For the last one, the only non-obvious statement is that a smooth Lagrangian germ is coisotropic at any interior point, while a codimension $2$ symplectic submanifold is everywhere non-$\gamma$-coisotropic.
+\end{enumerate} \end{prop} \begin{proof} The first two statements as well as (\ref{Prop-7.5-3}) are obvious from the definition.
+The assertion (\ref{Prop-7.5-4}) follows immediately from the inequality $\gamma \leq d_H$ between Hofer distance and spectral norm.
+For (\ref{Prop-7.5-4}), the only non-obvious statement is that a smooth Lagrangian germ is coisotropic at any interior point, while a positive codimension symplectic submanifold is everywhere non-$\gamma$-coisotropic.
+The first part of the fifth statement

 For a Lagrangian, if $B(x_0, 1 )$ is a ball and $L\cap B( x_{0},1 )= {\mathbb R}^n \times \{0\}$ and $L'\cap B(x_{0},1)= \emptyset$, then $\gamma (L, L') \geq \pi/2$.
 Indeed it is easy to construct a Hamiltonian isotopy supported in $B(x_{0},1)$ such that $\gamma (L_t,L)= \pi/2$ and $L_t=L$ outside $B(1)$ (see Figure \ref{fig-1n}).